vipulyaara/Foodie/README.md

 ### TODOs
 * Styling and theming are not as good as they should be.
-Also working on a scene using motion layout but could not complete it.
+Also working on a scene using motion layout.

 </br></br>